geommax/pos.linux.dwin/README.md

 @xscreensaver -no-splash
 @chromium --kiosk http://localhost

 ### Defend input Command Shortcuts to the system

+1. Edit Openbox Configuration
+The keyboard shortcuts for LXDE are managed in the lxde-rc.xml file.

+> vim ~/.config/openbox/lxde-rc.xml

+2. If the file does not exist, check in the global configuration:

+> sudo vim /etc/xdg/openbox/lxde-rc.xml

 ### Defend Network ports and filtering firewall rules